 The Adjustable Block Program (and the Illinois Solar for All Program, to which the Revised Plan's consumer protection requirements are also applicable) are ultimately state-administered incentive programs leveraging state- or utility-collected funds to provide additional incentives for photovoltaic project development.
-These programs do not constitute the solar project development market generally; an Approved Vendor or Designee could simply choose not to avail itself of these additional incentive funding opportunities and therefore may operate outside of the Agency's published marketing guidelines and consumer protection requirements.
+These programs do not constitute the solar project development market generally; an Approved Vendor or Designee could simply choose not to avail itself of these additional incentive funding opportunities and therefore may operate outside of the Agency's published marketing guidelines and consumer protectionConsumer Protection Handbook, Contract Requirements, and other Program requirements.